Foundations for social care and social work practice

 You will need

 This module is an interactive learning experience.
-Consequently, it is an essential requirement that all participating students have a working headset, microphone and webcam such that they can participate in online workshops.
+Consequently, it is an essential requirement that you have a working headset, microphone and webcam so that you can participate in online workshops.

 You should have access to Microsoft Office (Microsoft Word and Excel) for the duration of the programme, and we strongly recommend that they are run on a Microsoft Windows-based computer.

 You’ll need broadband internet access and a desktop or laptop computer with an up-to-date version of Windows (10 or 11) or macOS Monterey or higher.

 Any additional software will be provided or is generally freely available.

 To join in spoken conversations in tutorials, we recommend a wired headset (headphones/earphones with a built-in microphone).